gerane/VSCodeExtensions/docs/Commands/Get-VSCodeExtensionStats.md

 Trending Daily   : 2.1339517893452813
 Trending Weekly  : 3.912244947133016
 Trending Monthly : 8.891465788938671
 ```

-Gets stats for all Extension Names containing Flatland using the WildCard switch.
+Gets stats for all Extension Names containing Flatland using WildCards.
 ## PARAMETERS

 ### -DisplayName
-The Extensions Display Name to be Installed.
+The Extensions Display Name of the Extension.
+Accepts WildCards.

 ```yaml
 Type: String[]